 First things first, we want to assure you that if you have at one time accepted the gift of salvation through Jesus Christ, then YES, you are saved (Romans 5:9; 1 Thessalonians 5:9).
 John 3:16 says, "For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life."
 If you have believed, you are saved.
 Period.
 Even if you later experience doubt, that still won't take away your salvation (Romans 8:38-39).
 In John 10:28, Jesus talks about how those who follow Him are given eternal life and that "they will never perish, and no one will snatch them out of [His] hand."
 It is Jesus' painful crucifixion on the cross, death, and resurrection that has saved you (Romans 5:10; Ephesians 1:7)—not any magical words, good deeds, or feelings.

-Okay, so maybe you know all that in your head, but your heart just isn't feeling it anymore.
+Maybe you know all that in your head already, but your heart just isn't feeling it.
 Or maybe that euphoric feeling you got after accepting Christ at youth group has faded over the years.
 Maybe you accepted Christ so long ago that you aren't sure if you were ever really saved in the first place.

 Don't worry.
 You aren't the only one who has ever felt this way.
 We live in a world that puts a lot of value in feelings.
 We make decisions based on gut reactions and go where our hearts lead us.